The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Model and the moment problem

-\begin{theorem} Let Assumptions \ref{as fx}-\ref{as gradient} hold, and $p \in \mbZ_+$.
-Then $\mbE[|\hat{\tau}_{p}|^r]$ diverges for $r\geq 1$. \end{theorem} Theorem \ref{thm no moments} states that $\hat{\tau}_p$ has no moments in finite samples, regardless of the order of local polynomial regression, kernel function, or bandwidth used.
+\begin{theorem} Let Assumptions \ref{as fx}-\ref{as gradient} hold.
+Then, $\mbE[|\hat{\tau}_{p}|^r] < \infty$ if and only if $r < \min\{r^*,1\}$, $\mbE[|\hat{\tau}_{p}|^r] = \infty$ otherwise. \end{theorem} Theorem \ref{thm no moments} holds regardless of the degree of local polynomial regression, kernel function, or bandwidth used.
+Even with normal errors with finite moments of all orders, $\hat{\tau}_p$ does not have a finite mean, because the density of the denominator $\hat{\tau}_p^D$ of $\hat{\tau}_p$ is bounded away from zero over some open neighborhood containing 0.
+This causes $\mbE[|\hat{\tau}_p^Y/\hat{\tau}_p^D|^r]$ to behave like $C^r\cdot\int_0^a x^{-r}dx$ for some $C \neq 0$, which will diverge if $r \geq 1$ for $a>0$.
 Due to this, the estimator may be highly dispersed in small samples, and potentially lead to inaccurate inferences.
-This is especially important in practice, as small samples are a common issue; \citet{noack2024bias} find effective sample sizes of less than 100 each side of the cutoff in 9 of the 20 papers they reviewed.
-Of particular relevance is the lack of moments of $\hat{\tau}_1$, as this is the order of local polynomial regression usually employed in practice.
-In Section \ref{sec monte_carlo}, I provide strong evidence that $\hat{\tau}_{1}$ performs poorly in small samples, or with a small discontinuity in the treatment assignment probability.
-Further, the performance of inference procedures based on the estimator also suffers.
+Simulations in Section \ref{sec monte_carlo} provide clear evidence of the moment problem for the local linear estimator $\hat{\tau}_{1}$ in small samples or with a small discontinuity in the treatment assignment probability.